 Shades of Blue in a Traditional Home

-This beautiful Victorian home with traditional style is an example of how a subtle repetition of timeless and tranquil blues can be effective and interesting.
+This beautiful Victorian home with traditional style is an example of how a subtle repetition of timeless and tranquil blues can be calming and also interesting.

-There is a sense of freedom introducing teal, navy, slate, and aqua blues.
-The result is a home that feels as though it has evolved.
+There is indeed a sense of ease and effortlessness within the mix of teal, navy, slate, and aqua blues.
+The home feels as though it has evolved over time.

 Soft Grey Blue with Warm Rose